AlexSabourinDev/cranberry_blog/SphericalHarmonics_Fundamentals.md

 As presented throughout the post, I am left with some lingering questions.
 If you happen to have insights about them, please reach out!

-* I'm not familiar with where the normalization constant for the Associated Legendre Polynomials comes from and why we have to use it here.
-If you happen to know, please reach out.
 * I'm not quite sure why we use the Associated Legendre Polynomials for spherical harmonics.
 Could we perhaps have used a Fourier Series instead?
 Is there any benefit to the use of this basis instead of another in graphics programming?

 This is a bit of an experimental approach to a blog post.
 Hopefully this was easy to read and navigate.